• Skip to primary navigation

 Glare

 Often when glazing allows in too much light, it also brings along the dreaded glare.
-In office buildings, it’s not uncommon for workers to face a bright, midday sky while squinting at their computer screen.
+In office buildings, it’s not uncommon for workers to face a bright, midday sky while squinting at their computer screens.

 While more natural light is considered better, reducing the need for artificial lighting and saving energy.
 But it can also have the opposite results with eye fatigue from glare or increased energy usage when window treatments are closed and fluorescent lights are on.